Conjoint-ly/recruitment-tasks/README.md

 ## Interview task

-An FMCG manufacturer is about to launch an advertising campaign for a new national brand of toilet paper in the USA.
+An FMCG manufacturer is about to launch an advertising campaign for Voltage Paper, a new national brand of toilet paper in the USA.
+Voltage Paper is already sold across multiple channels nationwide.
 This will be the first advertising campaign for this brand.

 They asked you to design a study to measure the effect of the campaign on awareness of the brand.